awhitneye/Teleporter/README.md

-#mvp
+#Teleporter
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+This is a project uses equirectangular photos fetched from the flickr API and turns them into a VR experiance with the A-frame framework